ssharma1991/ssharma1991.github.io/experience/index.md

     - Jerk minimized trajectories are considered to enhance occupant safety.

 - ## Control [(link)](https://github.com/ssharma1991/autonomous-car-PID-control)
-    - A PID controller is implemented to maneuver a vehicle around a virtual track using steering, throttle and brake.
+    - A PID controller is implemented to maneuver a vehicle around a virtual track using steering, throttle, and brake.

 - ## System Integration
     - Robot Operation System (ROS) is used to robustly combine Perception, Planning, and Control.